 Jewpacabra is yet another episode focusing on Cartman's usual antisemitic antics, with Kyle taking on the role of the exasperated straight man once again.
 What's different about this episode, however, is that despite having the perfect opportunity to watch Cartman get his just deserts, Kyle decides to save him.
 And get him a blanket.
 And tuck him into bed.

 Cartman Finds Love takes this to its most extreme.
 Cartman tells the whole school that he and Kyle are a gay couple and even tells Nicole "stay away from my man, bitch!"
 Later he confesses his love for Kyle in front of an entire basketball game, claims that "there's magic when they kiss" and serenades him while a heart forms around them on a giant screen.
-Hard to get any less subtle than that.

 Note that the episode's synopsis says "Now, to make sure nobody gets in the way of true love, it is time for Cartman to finally let someone know exactly how he feels."
 The "true love" was initially meant to trip the audience up, and make them believe he was in love with Nicolenote especially the pre-air ad for the episode (when he really wants her to end up with Token).
 So, that special "someone"?
 Kyle, aparently.